ais-lab/feat2map/README.md

-# Feat2Map
-This is a Pytorch implementation of our paper "Fast and Lightweight Scene Regressor for Camera Re-Localization" by Thuan B. Bui, Dinh-Tuan Tran, and Joo-Ho Lee.
+This provides the Pytorch implementation of our work on "descriptors to scene coordinates regression".

 The code will be released soon.